Nov 15, 2017, 10:39:21 AM CST Sep 5, 2023, 12:17:15 PM CDT

 How to prevent RSV in infants

-In addition to this new shot, you can help prevent RSV in children by minimizing your child's risk of exposure.
+You can also help prevent RSV in children by minimizing your child's risk of exposure.
 You can do this by:

 • Keeping your baby away from people who are sick